 After you complete either one of the above requirements you will immediately become eligible for student loans and Pell grants.
 More information about drug and felony Pell grants can be found here.

 Pell Grant Amounts

-The maximum Pell grant that can be awarded for the year 2015 is $5,730.
+The maximum Pell grant that can be awarded for the 2017–18 award year will be $5,920.
 You may or may not get that full amount though.
 The amount of the pell grant that is awarded is solely based on your income amount and how long of a time period you will be attending school.